python/cpython/Doc/library/wave.rst

 .. method:: Wave_write.close()

    Make sure *nframes* is correct, and close the file if it was opened by :mod:`wave`.
 This method is called upon object collection.
+Can raise an exception if *nframes* is not correct and a file is not seekable.

 .. method:: Wave_write.setnchannels(n)